VictoriaChoy/victoriachoy.github.io/README.md

 <img src="thinking s.gif" align="center"/>

-My preliminary understanding of teaching philosophy is about the _student-centered methodology.
+My preliminary understanding of teaching philosophy is about the **student-centered** methodology.

-When I began to study the first course for the IB educator certificate in the early 2021, I aligned my earlier practice with the _humanistic approach_ that emphasizes students' interest and engagement as key elements in effective learning and teaching.
+When I began to study the first course for the IB educator certificate in the early 2021, I aligned my earlier practice with the **humanistic approach** that emphasizes students' interest and engagement as key elements in effective learning and teaching.

-Then earlier this year, through the further study of the first MEd. course on educational context, including educational philosophy, history and sociology, I have aligned my years of practice with John Dewey's _progressivism_, Freire Paulo's _critical pedagogy_, and _humanism_, especially the _new humanism_ proposed by UNESCO aiming to integrate the western humanism with the eastern counterpart, complying with IB mission to "develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world", based on intercultural understanding and mutual respect.
+Then earlier this year, through the further study of the first MEd. course on educational context, including educational philosophy, history and sociology, I have aligned my years of practice with John Dewey's **progressivism**, Freire Paulo's **critical pedagogy**, and **humanism**, especially the **new humanism** proposed by UNESCO aiming to integrate the western humanism with the eastern counterpart, complying with the **IB mission** to "develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world", based on intercultural understanding and mutual respect.

 ![image](https://user-images.githubusercontent.com/109213222/182181149-43f41eb3-596c-49f3-9e7a-6d8e03dd6714.png)

 <https://southwest.mpls.k12.mn.us/uploads/screen_shot_2014-04-10_at_2_50_11_pm.png>

-The journey of inquiry about my teaching philosophy turns out impactful for the rest of my life and those I know that would like to become part of IB's global community.
+The journey of inquiry about my teaching philosophy turns out impactful for the rest of my life and those I know that would like to become part of **IB's global community**.
 Please spare me a few minutes to talk about my story of inquiry.

 References:

 IBO, 2018, _PYP The Learner_

+UNESCO, 2020, _Humanistic Futures of Learning_

 2.1 The Period of Self-awareness (2012-2013)